minoa-lang/reference/src/items/modules.md

 All ancestor module path elements are represented by a path of nested directories within the artifact's source module.

 The default naming of a sub-module is done in the following way:
-- When the current file is a [module root](#432-module-roots-), the module file is located within the same directory as the module root's file.
+- When the current file is a [module root], the module file is located within the same directory as the module root's file.
 - As a `mod.mn` file within a sub-directory with the module's name.

 This is also the same order in which the compiler will scan for the module's file when no `path` attribute is provided